-Mackerel is very rich in essential oils, and high amount of fatty acids such as omega-3 and omega-6.
+Mackerel is very rich in essential oils, and a high amount of fatty acids such as omega-3 and omega-6.
 Various minerals contain including calcium, iron, magnesium, phosphor, potassium, sodium, selenium, zinc, and copper, as well as the anti-carcinogenic agent and antioxidant Coenzyme Q10.

-Coenzyme Q10 protects cells from damage that could lead to increases the risk of cancer, improve the ability of the body to fight inflammation, also good diet menu for pescetarian in recovering state from illness.
+Coenzyme Q10 protects cells from damage that could lead to increases the risk of cancer, improve the ability of the body to fight inflammation, also a good diet menu for pescetarian in recovering state from illness.

 Too much fish, is it good or bad?

 The presence of mercury and other toxins in fish, in combination with environmental concerns and sustainability, raises questions about the feasibility of a diet based on fish and seafood.

 Some studies have shown that the benefits of eating fish far-outweighing toxin-related risks.
 In general, the bigger and more predators the fish, the higher the mercury.
 Eating the smallest fish in the food chain could be a better choice when it comes to fish.

 The salmon, anchovies, herring, sardines, oceans oysters, mussels, trout, mackerel, are the choices with a higher concentration of EPA and DHA and with lower levels of mercury.

 These guidelines can fit well with a Pescetarian food model.
 It is important to remember that a pescetarian diet does not mean that you should eat fish continuously like 2 – 3 times a day.
 It’s basically a vegetarian diet that includes fish.
 That’s it.
 This means that most of the dishes are based on vegetable proteins, including wheat, lentils, tofu, walnuts, and legumes.